CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_bool(part_candidates,            false,          "Also enable `write_json` in order to save this information.
 If true, it will fill the op::Datum::poseCandidates array with the body part candidates.
 Candidates refer to all the detected body parts, before being assembled into people.
 Note that the number of candidates is equal or higher than the number of final body parts (i.e. after being assembled into people).
 The empty body parts are filled with 0s.
 Program speed will slightly decrease.
 Not required for OpenPose, enable it only if you intend to explicitly use this information.");

 6. OpenPose Face
 - DEFINE_bool(face,                       false,          "Enables face keypoint detection.
-It will share some parameters from the body pose, e.g. `model_folder`.
+It will share some parameters from the body pose, e.g., `model_folder`.
 Note that this will considerable slow down the performance and increse the required GPU memory.
 In addition, the greater number of people on the image, the slower OpenPose will be.");
 - DEFINE_string(face_net_resolution,      "368x368",      "Multiples of 16 and squared.
 Analogous to `net_resolution` but applied to the face keypoint detector.
 320x320 usually works fine while giving a substantial speed up when multiple faces on the image.");

 7. OpenPose Hand
 - DEFINE_bool(hand,                       false,          "Enables hand keypoint detection.
-It will share some parameters from the body pose, e.g. `model_folder`.
+It will share some parameters from the body pose, e.g., `model_folder`.
 Analogously to `--face`, it will also slow down the performance, increase the required GPU memory and its speed depends on the number of people.");
 - DEFINE_string(hand_net_resolution,      "368x368",      "Multiples of 16 and squared.
 Analogous to `net_resolution` but applied to the hand keypoint detector.");
 - DEFINE_int32(hand_scale_number,         1,              "Analogous to `scale_number` but applied to the hand keypoint detector.
 Our best results were found with `hand_scale_number` = 6 and `hand_scale_range` = 0.4.");
 - DEFINE_double(hand_scale_range,         0.4,            "Analogous purpose than `scale_gap` but applied to the hand keypoint detector.
 Total range between smallest and biggest scale.
 The scales will be centered in ratio 1.
-E.g. if scaleRange = 0.4 and scalesNumber = 2, then there will be 2 scales, 0.8 and 1.2.");
+E.g., if scaleRange = 0.4 and scalesNumber = 2, then there will be 2 scales, 0.8 and 1.2.");
 - DEFINE_bool(hand_tracking,              false,          "Adding hand tracking might improve hand keypoints detection for webcam (if the frame rate is high enough, i.e. >7 FPS per GPU) and video.
 This is not person ID tracking, it simply looks for hands in positions at which hands were located in previous frames, but it does not guarantee the same person ID among frames.");

 8. OpenPose 3-D Reconstruction